pbek/QOwnNotes/README.md

       is needed to maintain these translations or to translate QOwnNotes in more languages
 - support for hierarchical note tagging and note subfolders
-- support for sharing notes on your ownCloud server
+- support for sharing notes on your ownCloud / Nextcloud server
 - portable mode for carrying QOwnNotes around on USB sticks
 - Evernote import